marcheiligers/dr-input/README.md

 * `#replace(text)` - Alias for `#insert(text)`
 * `#replace_at(text, start, end = start)` - Alias for `#insert_at(text, start, end = start)`
 * `#append(text)` - Appends text the end of the value, without changing the selection
+* `#delete_forward` - Deletes selection or the character to the right of the cursor location if the selection is empty (typically in response to the `Delete` key)
+* `#delete_back` - Deletes selection or the character to the left of the cursor location if the selection is empty (typically in response to the `Backspace` key)
+* `#current_selection` - Returns the currently selected text
 * `#current_selection` - Returns the currently selected text
 * `#current_line` - Returns the currently selected line object
 * `#current_word` - Returns the word currently under the cursor